a-pillay/MIDIOgre/README.md

 ## Augmentation Functions

 ### Implemented

 - **PitchShift**: Randomly transpose (pitch shift) MIDI note values of randomly selected instruments in a MIDI file.
 - **OnsetTimeShift**: Randomly modify MIDI note onset times while keeping their total durations intact.
 - **DurationShift**: Randomly modify MIDI note durations while keeping their onset times intact.

 ### Envisaged

 - **NoteDelete**: Randomly remove a few notes from a MIDI instrument track.
 - **NoteAdd**: Randomly add a few notes to a MIDI instrument track.
 - **NoteSplit**: Randomly split some notes in a MIDI instrument track to a random number of chunks.
+- **VelocityShift**: Randomly alter MIDI note velocities of randomly selected instruments in a MIDI file.

 _(Some of these have been inspired from [mdtk](https://github.com/JamesOwers/midi_degradation_toolkit))_

 ## Note